Teladoc Health: 2017–2020

 In its largest acquisition at the time, in 2017 Teladoc spent $440 million purchasing Best Doctors, a consultation firm and provider of medical second opinions and medical award listings.
 In 2019, ProPublica criticized companies such as Best Doctors for selling physician awards as pay-to-play.
 Teladoc had 7,500 clients in 2017, of which 220 were Fortune 1000 companies.
 Sales that year were $233 million, 89% higher than the year prior.
 Teladoc Health brands by 2018 included Teladoc, Advance Medical, Best Doctors, BetterHelp and HealthiestYou.

 On August 10, 2018, Teladoc, Inc. changed its name to Teladoc Health, Inc. while continuing to trade on the NYSE.
 Teladoc Health began partnering with CVS in August 2018 on remote consults at MinuteClinics.
 Teladoc Health acquired Advance Medical, a telemedicine company employing doctors in Latin America, Europe, and Asia, for $352 million in 2018.
 In December 2018, Teladoc Health's chief financial officer and chief operating officer Mark Hirschhorn resigned after a report that he engaged in a sexual relationship and insider trading with an employee.
 According to Yahoo Finance, stock value fell roughly 20% in the days following, while an investor class action lawsuit alleged that Teladoc Health had violated securities laws by failing to disclose Hirschhorn's behavior.
 Teladoc Health denied making false statements or any legal violations.

-Active in 130 countries by 2019, that year Teladoc acquired the French health company MédecinDirect and launched in Canada with the Teladoc Telemedicine Service.
+Active in 130 countries by 2019; that year, Teladoc acquired the French health company MédecinDirect and launched in Canada with the Teladoc Telemedicine Service.
 Joining from American Express, Mala Murthy was appointed CFO in June 2019.
-Also that year, David Sides was appointed Chief operating officer, then leaving in 2021.

 In March 2020, Teladoc was providing "near real-time" surveillance data on the spread of coronavirus to the CDC.
 In July 2020, Teladoc acquired InTouch Health.
-In October 2020, Teladoc acquired the chronic care company Livongo Health for $13.9bn in a deal described by the press as the third-largest for a US company that year.
+In October 2020, Teladoc acquired the chronic care company Livongo Health for $13.9 billion in a deal described by the press as the third-largest for a U.S. company that year.
 The combined companies had an estimated enterprise value of $37 billion.
 Teladoc then brought in Florida Blue as the first insurer to use Livongo's digital diabetes program.
 Teladoc sued Amwell in October 2020 for alleged copyright infringement on nine patents, settling the case in July 2022.